 Holistic SEO is the process of naturally improving your site’s rankings on a search engine, without doing anything wrong or bad, that would further decrease your overall ranking.
 This guide will purely focus on holistic SEO, and try to steer you away from some other shortcuts that in the long run, can lower your ranking.

 With SEO, you can write, build, and make content for the user; you don’t make content specifically for the purpose of ranking.
 With this in mind, I recommend if you find your user count low, have a high homepage hit rate, but low page transition rate, or just want to improve the aesthetic look of the site, take the time and either look at improving it yourself or hire a professional to better improve your site’s design.

 How site design impacts SEO

 On the topic of good design, one thing to keep an eye out for — dead redirects.
 As you grow your site, you may remove content, move it, change its name, or rebrand specific pages.
 Much like dropping a fresh ice cream cone on the pavement, one thing that really grinds Google’s gears is indexing a site and finding an image link, page link, or internal link, that suddenly doesn’t lead anywhere.
 Search engines hate 404 links, and will actively rank your site lower if you contain too many 404s for too long.
 A good practice is to learn how to use a redirection plugin.
-Yoast SEO Pro offers a 301 redirection tool on their plugin, however there are plenty of free plugins that do this for you.
+Yoast SEO Pro offers a 301 redirection tool on their plugin, however, there are plenty of free plugins that can do this for you too.